-Nursing/Deputy Chief Executive March 2010
+Nursing/Deputy Chief Executive

+March 2019

-MEETING OF THE PUBLIC TRUST BOARD - 4th April 2019 Performance, Finance & Investment Committee (PFIC) Highlight Report AGENDA ITEM: 18 • Mr R Caldicott - Responsible Mr J Dunn - and Job Title: Director of Finance & Performance Director: Chair of PFIC (Non- Executive Director) Action Approve □ Discuss ⊠ Inform ⊠ Assure ⊠ Required The report indicates the key masses as from DEIC mas ting in March 2010 for Executive The report indicates the key messag ung in March 2019 lor Summary Trust Board agreed a £15.6m receipt of £5m Provider Sustarate driven in part by tempora combined with non-delivery of resulted in a forecast unmitiga A Financial Recovery Plan (Florente Benefits as profiled, the Trust FRP review in Committee not streams (theatres & outpatien temporary workforce costs rereigh PFIC identified a £0.5m risk for run rate risk moving into 2019 deficit (excluding impacts of refer to the trust has a £27.1m deficit year.
-Trust has a £27.1m deficit year.
-The Chair noted the risk to attaining run rate into 2019/20, and the Chief focus placed upon operational deliver.
-CEO leading Theatre utilisation.
-Temporary workforce Medical Board, an expenditure plan form the year (actions the year (actions the year) (actions the year).
-Enhanced grip and control, to the Annescalation meeting with the offurther grip to be implement.
-The Trust had achieved strong performance to be impacted upon frow the Cancer 62 day and 6 we the ED and RTT performance has when viewed against peers (in the Chair requesting any impacts on within the Annual Plan for 2019/20. operational deficited inability Funds - Party workforce (excess for productivity workfated financial outtue RP) endorsed by Enow for ecasting a red improvements to the forecast to delive main excessive and party 2018/19 outturn 1/20, the Trust head esolution from history as detailed below the £28m deficit and Executive Officer (ery as detailed below with Chief Operation with Chief Ope SF).
-However, the run eding £2m per month) streams and low births rn of £31.6m Goard did not deliver the £28m deficit in year o productivity worker in March).
-However, da key risk in 2019/20 and £0.5m per month ding for a £28.5m per coriginal plan and impact on the exit CEO) re-iterated a pw; ating Officer (COO) at to be presented at the dot of April 2019 PFIC to receive a forecast as & fill rate above 95%) and pay to continue to document measures ational standards; attandards; attandards and compared well attitutional standards) are potential for the incial stewardship, with
+MEETING OF THE PUBLIC TRUST BOARD - 4 th April 2019 Performance, Finance & Investment Committee (PFIC) Highlight Report AGENDA ITEM: 18 - Responsible Director: Mr J Dunn - Chair of PFIC (Non- and Job Title: Action A Executive Director) Action Required Approve □ Discuss ⊠ Inform ⊠ Assure  Executive The report indicates the key messag es from PFIC mee eting in March 2019 for Summary escalation to the Trust Board, namel y; Trust Board agreed a £15.6m receipt of £5m Provider Sustarate driven in part by tempora combined with non-delivery or resulted in a forecast unmitiga A Financial Recovery Plan (F benefits as profiled, the Trust FRP review in Committee not streams (theatres &amp; outpatien temporary workforce costs reference) PFIC identified a £0.5m risk for run rate risk moving into 2019 deficit (excluding impacts of reference) inability Funds - F ry workforce (exce f productivity work ated financial outtu RP) endorsed by F now forecasting a ed improvements ts forecast to delive main excessive an or 2018/19 outturn 20, the Trust hea esolution from hist PSF).
+However, the run eeding £2m per month) -streams and low births urn of £31.6m Board did not deliver the £28m deficit in year to productivity work- ver in March).
+However and a key risk in 2019/20 and £0.5m per month ding for a £28.5m coric disputes) The Chair noted the risk to attaining the £28m deficit and impact on the exit run rate into 2019/20, and the Chief Executive Officer (CEO) re-iterated a focus placed upon operational delivery as detailed below; CEO leading Theatre utilisation with Chief Operating Officer (COO) Temporary workforce Medical expenditure report to be presented at Board, an expenditure plan for 2019/20 presented to April 2019 PFIC Temporary workforce (nursing) April 2019 PFIC to receive a forecast run rate for the year (actions to mitigate sickness &amp; fill rate above 95%) Enhanced grip and control, to include non-pay and pay to continue An escalation meeting with the Non-Executive to document measures of further grip to be implemented in April 2019 The Trust had achieved strong performance in constitutional standards; The Cancer 62 day and 6 week diagnostic targets continue to deliver ED and RTT performance had improved in year and compared well when viewed against peers (though below constitutional standards) Members noted the strong performance and debated the potential for the performance to be impacted upon from enhanced financial stewardship, with the Chair requesting any impacts on performance and quality be reflected within the Annual Plan for 2019/20.